hariclerry/game-discovery-app/README.md

 - Node v12.0.0
 - React.js framework
 - Typescript
-- Vite(scaffolded using vite) - [https://vitejs.dev/guide/](A build tool that aims to provide a faster and leaner development experience for modern web projects.)
+- Vite(scaffolded using vite) - [A build tool that aims to provide a faster and leaner development experience for modern web projects.](https://vitejs.dev/guide/)

 ### Installation